-Kiko, Presenting this new mission, noted that “the Way ends by announcing the Gospel throughout the world”.
+Kiko, presenting this new mission, noted that “the Way ends by announcing the Gospel throughout the world”.
 “One of the biggest novelties is that the whole community goes on mission.
 Not that just some brothers go, but the whole community.
-It is a great grace and something wonderful that God would send you on this mission.
-It is great to be able to leave, that the Lord give you a mission; die in the mission, grow old in the mission.”
+It is a great grace and something wonderful that God sends you on this mission.
+It is great to be able to leave, that the Lord gives you a mission; die in the mission, grow old in the mission.”

-Also the diocese of Madrid, where The Way was born and is present in 45 parishes with 221 communities, speaks with this experience.
-In 2011, the then Archbishop of Madrid, Cardinal Rouco Varela, sent the first 10 communities on mission.
+Also the diocese of Madrid, where the Way was born and is present in 45 parishes with 221 communities, speaks of this experience.
+In 2011, the then Archbishop of Madrid, Cardinal Rouco Varela sent the first 10 communities on mission.

 The current Archbishop of the capital of Spain, Cardinal Carlos Osoro Sierra, in a meeting on March 22, 2015, sent out 8 new communities.
 In Madrid, there is a total of 18 communitates in missionem.

-On May 5, 2018, Pope Francis, on the occasion of the 50th anniversary of the birth of the first community of the Way in Rome, in a great meeting in Tor Vergata sent 25 communities in mission to various parishes in Rome to sustain and strengthen the Christian life of parish communities that were least favored.
+On May 5, 2018, for the occasion of the 50th anniversary of the birth of the first community of the Way in Rome, in a great meeting in Tor Vergata, Pope Francis sent 25 communities in mission to various parishes in Rome to sustain and strengthen the Christian life of parish communities that were most deprived.